leejo/past_present_future_cgi/presentation.md

 ---
 ## The Present

-Version 4.* (perl 5.20 and beyond) backwards compatible.
+Version 4.* (2014 and beyond) backwards compatible.

 * [Addressing issues](https://github.com/leejo/CGI.pm/issues?direction=desc&sort=created&state=open) - v4.* of
 CGI.pm will address all open issues and any that are raised between now and v5